top of page

 Essay marking the 20th anniversary of 9/11 published in the LA Review of Books.
 It addresses the interplay between spectacles of violence & disappearance by looking at Gerhard Richter's painting "September."

-MEDIA ESSAYS & FEATURES
+SELECT MEDIA ESSAYS & FEATURES

 Lady Chapel.jpeg